Get,

 Introduction

-Piles also known as haemorrhoids, are swollen veins in the anal canal region.
+Piles, also known as haemorrhoids, are swollen veins in the anal canal region.
 When in their normal state, they act as cushions to control the passage of stools.
-While the exact cause of piles is unknown, studies have shown that factors that increase pressure in the anal area during excretion are hugely responsible for piles.
+While the exact cause of piles is unknown, studies1 have shown that factors that increase pressure in the anal area during excretion are hugely responsible for piles.

-A person suffering from symptoms like a burning pain in the anal region while sitting or passing stools must consult a doctor for a diagnosis of the condition.
-Follow the treatment advised by a doctor.
+If you’re experiencing symptoms like a burning sensation in the anal region while sitting or passing stools, it’s important to consult a doctor for proper diagnosis.
+Follow the treatment advised by your doctor.
 Along with the prescribed medicines or surgery, you’ll be asked to follow a healthy lifestyle and diet.
 Initial measures consist of increasing fibre intake, resting and drinking enough fluids to maintain hydration throughout the body.
 Medicated creams may be applied to the area, but their effectiveness can falter depending on the severity of your situation.

 Home Remedies For Piles